vtorosyan/vtorosyan.github.io/_posts/2023/2023-07-27-navigating-change-with-tera.md

 ### Autonomy

 The last question: "Do I have a say on this or not?".
 Unfortunately, autonomy is often sacrificed as sometimes the honest answer here is that no, you don't have a say.
-But whenever you can, engaging others and taking their input on a direction that change takes will make any change more successful.
+But whenever you can, engaging others and considering their input will make any change more successful.
 If you can, do the following:

 - Delegate ownership: if not entire change, can parts of it be delegated and owned by others?
 - Actively ask for input and feedback, most importantly show people that you are taking that feedback into account.